Fast-Slow Neural Networks for Learning Singularly Perturbed Dynamical Systems: Fast-Slow Neural Networks (FSNNs)

-The key components of Definition~\ref{def:fsnn}, including the invertible coupling flow network, Schur form network, and low-rank \aal{bilinear map} network, will be defined in the following sections.
+{Note that the corresponding flow maps $F_{\Delta t}$ for $V$ and $f_{\Delta t}$ for $v$ are related according to $F_{\Delta t} = h^{-1}\circ f_{\Delta t}\circ h$.
+It follows that computing the flow map $F_{\Delta t}$ from a FSNN reduces to first computing the flow map $f_{\Delta t}$ for $v$ and then appropriately applying $h$ or $h^{-1}$.} The key components of Definition~\ref{def:fsnn}, including the invertible coupling flow network, Schur form network, and low-rank {bilinear map} network, will be defined in the following sections.
 First we will begin by stating the main result of the paper.

 {\theorem The FSNN is a universal approximator for the set of solutions of normally stable fast-slow systems in the neighborhood of the slow manifold. }